-Later in his life I tried to get him a female but he was humanized too much and he was never able to consummate his affections, he was completely lost even though he did spend time with her, he always looked to me.
-Eventually it was such an unpleasant love triangle I found her another home and let him have me alone until he passed years later to a stroke.
+Later in his life, I tried to get him a female but he was humanized too much and he was never able to consummate his affections, he was completely lost even though he did spend time with her, he always looked to me.
+Eventually, it was such an unpleasant love triangle I found her another home and let him have me alone until he passed years later of a stroke.

 He did find a tiny yellow squeaky toy to be his ultimate friend and he went through over 20 of them through the years.
 Difficult as the toy changed style somewhat and eventually went away but I was able to supply him until he passed, clutching his “baby”.

 Shoulder riding is NOT a right unless the bird does not bite, etc. He may not be able to be allowed on your shoulder ever if he continues.
 You may want to try to wear a birdie necklace so he has something to DO while sitting there as boredom can result in ear bites.

 A 3-foot piece of plastic chain connected at the end and adorned with tied-on buttons, beads, leather bits, etc can help a lot to give him something to occupy himself while on your shoulder, but if he bites still he has to be removed.
 Period.

 Timeouts are not quite understood, best to avoid the problem so it does not happen.
 If he is okay on your shoulder for 10 minutes but at 15 he starts to bite, then remove him after 10 minutes.

 You can’t punish birds, you can only steer behavior.